semrush/intergalactic/website/docs/components/widget-empty/widget-empty.md

 ![](static/small-error.png)

-### We do not know that there are problems at the backend
+### We don’t know that there are problems at the backend

 Show the following instead of the data in this case: